Long-Blooming Perennials for Continuous Color All Season

 Final Thoughts on Long-Blooming Perennials

-Over the years, I’ve found myself reaching for long-blooming perennials again and again.
+Over the years, I’ve found myself planting more long-blooming perennials again and again.
 They give me more color for longer stretches of time, without the constant work of replacing plants every few weeks.
 These are the plants that quietly carry the garden from season to season, filling gaps and keeping things interesting with very little intervention.

 For me, long-blooming perennials are what make it possible to enjoy a garden that always feels alive and changing, without turning it into a full-time job.